 The Zika virus can also be transmitted through humans while they have the symptoms of the disease.
 A person who has signs of conjunctivitis can pass on the virus from their runny eyes and so should be careful to clean their hands after touching their eyes.

 There is also evidence developing that the disease can be transmitted through sexual activity.
 Two cases have been reported of men passing on the virus to their partners.
 In one case, the infected male had not yet developed symptoms.
 The virus has been detected in semen at least two weeks after symptoms of the disease in the carrier.

 Men and women who have the virus are advised to either abstain from sexual activity or use a condom for vaginal, anal or oral sex.
-Women who are the partners of men who have been infected or have travelled to a region where there is a high rate of infection should inform their healthcare provider so that their health can be monitored due to the risk of microcephaly for the developing foetus.
+Women who are the partners of men who have been infected or have traveled to a region where there is a high rate of infection should inform their healthcare provider so that their health can be monitored due to the risk of microcephaly for the developing fetus.